 Manage app and resource access using Azure Active Directory groups

-Azure Active Directory (Azure AD) helps you to manage your cloud-based apps, on-premises apps, and your resources using your organization's groups.
-Your resources can be part of the directory, such as permissions to manage objects through roles in the directory, or external to the directory, such as for Software as a Service (SaaS) apps, Azure services, SharePoint sites, and on-premises resources.
+Azure Active Directory (Azure AD) lets you use groups to manage access to your cloud-based apps, on-premises apps, and your resources.
+Your resources can be part of the Azure AD organization, such as permissions to manage objects through roles in Azure AD, or external to the organization, such as for Software as a Service (SaaS) apps, Azure services, SharePoint sites, and on-premises resources.

 To use Azure Active Directory, you need an Azure account.
 If you don't have an account, you can sign up for a free Azure account.